baharev/sdopt-tearing/docs/index.rst

 ..
-    When a professional chemical engineering simulator is run in sequential modular (SM) mode, the output of an equipment is quickly computed from its input with a numerical method specialized for that particular equipment.
-However, computing the input of an equipment given its output can be computationally demanding because the specialized method was optimized for the .
-Therefore, the goal of tearing in this case is to minimize the number of equipments for which the input has to be computed from the output.
+    When a professional chemical engineering simulator is run in sequential modular (SM) mode, the output of a device is quickly computed from its input with a numerical method specialized for that particular device.
+However, computing the input of a device given its output can be computationally demanding because the specialized method was optimized for the .
+Therefore, the goal of tearing in this case is to minimize the number of devices for which the input has to be computed from the output.

 **In abstract terms, this kind of tearing is equivalent to the** `minimum